Englishcombe: History

 A Neolithic axe has been found in the parish, and Iron Age pottery was discovered during the construction of Culverhay School.
 There is some evidence of two barrows.

 The southeastern boundary of the parish follows the route of the Fosse Way a Roman road that linked Exeter (Isca Dumnoniorum) in South West England to Lincoln (Lindum Colonia) in the East Midlands, via Ilchester (Lindinis), Bath (Aquae Sulis), Cirencester (Corinium) and Leicester (Ratae Corieltauvorum).

-The village lies on the route of the Wansdyke (from Woden's Dyke) an early medieval or possibly defining a Roman boundary with a series of defensive linear earthworks, consisting of a ditch and a running embankment from the ditch spoil, with the ditching facing north.
+The village lies on the route of the Wansdyke (from Woden's Dyke) an early medieval or Roman series of defensive linear earthworks, consisting of a ditch and a running embankment from the ditch spoil, with the ditching facing north.
 Its construction is attributed to the Saxons, probably in the late sixth century.
 The parish of Englishcombe was part of the Wellow Hundred.

 The Domesday Book of 1086 records that Englishcombe was held by Nigel de Gournay, who would have won his lands in Englishcombe, Twerton, Swainswick and Barrow Gurney by fighting for William I of England.
 His original home may have been Gournay, which was halfway between Dieppe and Paris.

 Thomas de Gournay was involved with the murder of Edward II at Berkeley Castle in 1327.
 The earthwork remains of the Gournay family castle, just north of the village of Englishcombe, are known as Culverhay Castle, built in the 12th century and now a Scheduled Ancient Monument.